 Is all of your counseling face to face?

-No, we do offer telephone counseling as well as video chatting through a HIPPA compliant video chat.
+No, we do offer telehealth counseling as well as video chatting through a HIPPA compliant video chat.
 However, most counseling will occur face to face.
 Face to face counseling allows for more real time interaction and more meaning within the therapeutic session.
 However, there are times that meeting face to face is not possible; maybe you have moved or you are out of town.
 In these cases, alternate forms can be arranged.